Manuscriptology and Validation of Scientific Aspects of Technology from Ancient India

-Science and technology had reached its pinnacle in ancient India.
-The study of ancient scientific disciplines has seen growth and made important contributions to the understanding of the progress of modern science, which also involves methods of the linguist and the philologist.
-There have been many interesting and invaluable documents/scriptures that encompass knowledge in various disciplines including Ayurveda, Mathematics, Astrology, Astronomy, Archaeology, History, Physics, Chemistry, Metallurgy, Biology, Medicine, Alchemy, Atomic Science, Fine arts (Music, Sculpture and Iconography), Architecture and Languages, all of which on amalgamation with modern science, can lead to the development of novel technologies.
-The study of Ancient Science and Technology stems from a need to
+Science and Technology had reached its pinnacle in ancient India.
+The study of ancient scientific disciplines has seen exponential growth and has made important contributions to the understanding of the progress of modern science, involving linguist and philologist methods.
+Many interesting and invaluable documents/scriptures that encompass ancient knowledge can be found in various disciplines including Ayurveda, Mathematics, Astrology, Astronomy, Archaeology, History, Physics, Chemistry, Metallurgy, Biology, Medicine, Alchemy, Atomic Science, Fine arts (Music, Sculpture and Iconography), Architecture and Languages all of which, when amalgamated with modern science, can lead to the development of novel technologies.
+The study of Ancient Indian Science and Technology stems from a need to

 - Characterize the contemporary society

-- Act as a pointer at the greatest promises and greatest threats of modern science
+- Act as a pointer to the greatest promises and threats of modern science

-- Explain the impact on economy, medical well-being and the military
+- Explain its impact on economy, medical science, and the military

 - Sustain and integrate the stratified class of modern science with ancient Indian science, leading to multi-disciplinary research